 Did you miss the part where we measured the targets and water levels with differential GPS?
 This are geometrical measurements, not optical.
 We measured geometrically curved water and ice!
 And the measured geometrical curvature has a radius of about 6400 km.

+The shape of the earth does not depend on whether we can make an experiment or not.
 The experiment you request is physically impossible to execute on earth.
+To demonstrate water holding to a shpere we have to switch off earths gravity and use a planet sized sphere to get enough mass to hold water on it.
 There are things that don't scale.
 But you can go to space and observe the globe earth rotate.
 And we have plenty photographs from a time where no CGI was invented, so that argument is lame.

 The following website serves as a digital repository for the hand-held camera photography captured during the Mercury, Gemini, and Apollo programs, which flew between 1958 and 1972.
 NASA team members at Johnson Space Center scanned the films in an ongoing effort to preserve, share, and commemorate some of the greatest historical achievements of humankind.